 This is also the best time to give the engine an annual service, including changing engine oil, plus oil and fuel filters.
 That way it’s ready for spring and the motor will benefit from the protection offered by the new engine oil.

 Ideally you should also check out whether any other work is needed on the engine/drive installation.
 Start by checking for wear in the cutless bearing that supports the propeller shaft either at the P bracket or the shaft log.
 The bearing should be a snug fit around the propshaft, but if there is more than 1mm of movement when the shaft is moved either up and down, or from side to side, it should be replaced.

 The propeller should also be examined.
 Is there any damage to the outer edges of the blades?
 Are there any areas where the metal has a pink tinge?
 This is a sign of de-zincification due to inadequate anodic protection.
 Also check that folding or feathering props operate smoothly.
-If it needs replacing, you'll find help here about in our feature How to select the right propeller for your boat.
+If it needs replacing, you'll find help here about in our feature about selecting the right propeller for your boat.

-For more on engine maintenance and troubleshooting, see Outboard engine troubleshooting: cooling system problems and Marine diesel engine fault finding: overheating and charging.
-For advice on winterising your outboard, see How to winterise a four-stroke outboard: video.
-Also read Top 10 diesel engine tips for trouble-free power.
+For more on engine maintenance and troubleshooting, see our pieces on outboard engine cooling system problems and marine diesel engine overheating and charging.
+We also have advice on winterising your outboard.

 Batteries are easy to look after, but will deteriorate if given no attention over the winter.
 Ideally they should be charged monthly, unless you have a mains charger of the type that can be left permanently connected.
 Alternatively, a small solar panel may be enough to keep them topped up and replenish the natural self-discharge rate.